 Security and access

 With more than 7,000 people working on the premises of the European Parliament and more than 500,000 visitors received by Parliament every year, security plays an essential role in ensuring the smooth running of the institution.
-Keeping the right balance between an adequate level of security and the traditional openness of the European Parliament - the only directly-elected EU institution - the Directorate for Security and Risk Assessment provides for the protection of people and property in the Parliament buildings and the efficient reception of all visitors.

-- granting and controlling access to European Parliament premises
+- Granting access to European Parliament’s premises;

 The European Parliament operates a video surveillance system, monitoring its buildings and perimeter.
 The system is used for safety and security purposes only.
 In accordance with guidelines by the European Data Protection Supervisor, the European Parliament has a Video-Surveillance Policy which contains all relevant characteristics of the system, as well as information relating to data protection and contact details.
-A summary of the Video-Surveillance Policy is attached to the Notice for Visitors on Data Protection (see above), the full version can be downloaded here:

 You can consult here:

 Rue Wiertz, 60